cesarParra/apexdocs/README.md

 ApexDocs generates Markdown files, which can be integrated into any Static Site Generation (SSG) engine, (e.g. Jekyll, Vitepress, Hugo, Docosaurus, etc.) to create a documentation site that fits your needs.

-This gives you the flexibility to create beautiful leveraging your preferred SSG engine, which usually provides a wide range of themes, dark mode support, and other features out of the box.
+This gives you the flexibility to create beautiful sites by leveraging your preferred SSG engine, which usually provides a wide range of themes, dark mode support, and other features out of the box.

 <div align="center">